 - The University Appeal Board may ask questions of any person, at any time.

-- When satisfied that all relevant information has been shared, the Vice-Provost Academic will close the hearing.
+- When satisfied that all relevant information has been shared, the Provost and Vice-President, Academic will close the hearing.

 - The University Appeal Board will issue a decision within 10 business days of the hearing.
 This decision is final.